open-orchestra/open-orchestra-docs/en/developer_guide/deploy_assets.rst

 This assets version is used by Open Orchestra Back Office.
 In order to minimize downloads, the different templates used in the rendering of Back Office are stocked in browser's local storage.
 These templates have two indexes in local storage : assets version and Back Office language.
+While rendering, the Back Office requires some underscore template.
-So, If a template is needed during navigation, the browser checks if it is present in local storage regarding to current asset version and language of the Back Office.
+When asked, the browser will first check in the local storage, with the current asset version and current Back Office language as key.
-In such case, the browser loads the template from local storage instead of loading from server.
+If the the template is found, there will be no request to the server to load it.

-For this reason, in case of template updates, it is needed to change assets version in app/config/config.yml otherwise the changes will not appear.
+For this reason, in case of template updates, This process will require a modification of the asset version parameter in the app/config/config.yml file to allow the changes to appear.